 We adhere to strict standards of editorial integrity to help you make decisions with confidence.
 Please be aware that some of the products and services linked in this article are from our sponsors.

-That's nonsense, says Tenpao Lee, interim dean and professor of economics at Niagara University.
+That's nonsense, says Tenpao Lee, professor of economics at Niagara University.
 "The key is to demonstrate that you are able to make your monthly payment, that your credit card bills are paid on time, and that you do not have too much debt."

 1. Get a loan with no down payment

 Most mortgage lenders want you to make a 20% down payment and will require you to buy private mortgage insurance, or PMI, if you can't meet that threshold.
 PMI protects the lender if you stop making payments.